mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/CocoDataset.md

 ## Differences

-PyTorch: Enter the COCO dataset, return the transformed version with standard interfaces.
+PyTorch: Input the COCO dataset, and return the created dataset object, which can be traversed to obtain data.

-MindSpore: Enter the COCO dataset, return the transformed version for four kinds of tasks with standard interfaces.
+MindSpore: Input the COCO dataset and a specified task type (target detection, panorama segmentation, etc.), and return a dataset object with the given task type, which can be obtained by creating an iterator.

 ## Code Example